Acupuncture & Traditional Chinese Medicine

 Samantha has also trained with many other teachers for therapeutic yoga, including Aadil Palkivala, Judith Hanson Lasater (restorative yoga teacher and physical therapist), and Gary Kraftsow.

 Samantha believes that the real purpose of yoga is to bring harmony to our relationship with ourselves and those around us, and to cultivate awareness which is the key to all healing.

 Samantha has been teaching yoga since 2002 and has been a student of yoga since 1991.

-In 2011 and 2012 they led retreats in Katmandu, Nepal and Santa Fe, New Mexico, as well at at the three practice centers of the San Francisco Zen Center: Tassajara in the mountains near Big Sur, CA, Green Gulch Farm in Sausalito, CA, and the City Center in San Francisco.
-In 2014 they will lead another retreat in Katmandu, Nepal.
+Samantha has led retreats in Nepal, Thailand, and New Mexico, as well as at the three practice centers of the San Francisco Zen Center: Tassajara Zen Mountain Center in the mountains near Big Sur, CA, Green Gulch Farm Zen Center in Sausalito, CA, and the Zen Center in Hayes Valley in San Francisco.

-Feeling that something important was missing after practicing yoga for five years, Samantha moved to Tassajara Zen Mountain Center, a Zen Buddhist monastery in the California mountains, where she spent the next few years in intensive training in Zen Buddhist meditation and work practice.
+Samantha lived at Tassajara Zen Mountain Center, a Zen Buddhist monastery in the California mountains, for four years of intensive training in Zen Buddhist meditation and daily-life Zen practice.

-After leaving the monastery, she spent a year in Asia studying Tibetan Buddhism and Yoga in India, Nepal and Thailand.
+After leaving the monastery, Samantha spent a year in Asia studying Yoga and Tibetan Buddhism in India, Nepal and Thailand.

-Samantha's experiences with these teachings taught her about the mind and the nature of the universe, the importance of learning to quiet the mind, and the possibility of learning to connect with the life force that nourishes and moves through all things.
+Samantha's experiences with these teachings taught her about the nature of the mind and the universe, how to to quiet the mind, and how to connect with the life-force that supports and moves through all things.